Why Trust OMD?

 Q: Will an online MEd in Curriculum & Instruction make me a licensed teacher or administrator?

-A: Generally, an MEd in Curriculum & Instruction is not an initial teaching licensure program.
-These degrees are geared toward enhancing instructional skills and curriculum design for those already in the education field, rather than granting a first teaching certificate.
+A: Generally, no. An MEd in Curriculum & Instruction is not an initial licensure program.
+These degrees are designed to strengthen curriculum design and instructional leadership for professionals already working in education.

 Q: Do I need to be a teacher or have classroom experience to get into a Curriculum & Instruction MEd?